UK Blames Russia’s Star Blizzard for Years of ‘Sustained’ Cyber Attacks

 As such, the risk factors mentioned earlier are real, and if the vibe doesn’t carry over sufficiently to buyers, financial pressures may dictate other courses of action, in which case all bets are off.
 I think IPOs like Uber and Lyft are doomed to fail, and if that’s the bucket investors put Slack in, I’d be worried.
 For now, though, I’m going with the mojo.
 They’ve done a lot of things right and a lot of the right things, and if the market catches up to them and catches on to this new way of working, that mojo will have a lot more rising to do.

-Catch up on Jon Arnold’s last piece here.
+Catch up on Jon Arnold’s predictions for 2021 here.